What’s the connection between AMBA and BGA?

 Is validation a prerequisite to achieving accreditation?

 No. Business Schools who want to pursue accreditation can do so the moment they become members, though it is generally recommended a Business School achieves validation first.
+Services included within the validation process are a great tool in supporting an institution in its preparation to achieve accreditation, not only for BGA accreditation, but in many cases validation may support in preparation for AMBA accreditation.

 How much does membership, validation, and accreditation cost?